 Well, they are antibacterial.
 And pimples are an infection of the skin.
 But unfortunately the side effect of using such strong antibacterial products is the drying of your skin, which causes redness, irritation and will make your body produce more oil and sebum to counter the dryness (which will cause more breakouts and acne).

-In my opinion, you are wasting your time and money on acne treatment products (and if you really want an antibacterial spot treatment, you’re better off using an essential oils like tea tree oil or lavender essential oil, which are antibacterial, without drying or irritating your skin).
+In my opinion, you are wasting your time and money on acne treatment products (and if you really want an antibacterial spot treatment, you’re better off using tea tree oil, which is antibacterial, without drying or irritating your skin).

 Try it out yourself, do this experiment: